Macau authorities, UnionPay target illegal transactions

-HONG KONG (Reuters) - Macau officials and China’s state-backed payment card network have cracked down on the use of bogus transactions to circumvent China’s exchange controls for gambling in the territory.
+HONG KONG, May 8 (Reuters) - Macau officials and China’s state-backed payment card network have cracked down on the use of bogus transactions to circumvent China’s exchange controls for gambling in the territory.

 The crackdown follows a Reuters special report in March that highlighted the illegal use of UnionPay cards to obtain cash through fake purchases of goods in Macau to evade China’s strict currency-export controls.